syeddanish41/wAlnut/README.md

 Hi, I'm Mark.
 I like math, sometimes.

 #### Your bio
-Interested in helping us code a Strong AI?
+Interested in helping us code an intelligent machine?
 Read [how you can get paid an hourly rate to code wAlnut](https://github.com/WalnutiQ/wAlnut/wiki/How-to-get-paid-hourly-rate-to-code-wAlnut) to get started.